Access E-Resources

 For more information about how the Libraries handles your personal information, please refer to our Privacy Statement.

-Alumni are welcome to visit any of the Libraries’ physical locations, where staff can assist you with on-site access to electronic resources.
-Off-site access for students is restricted to those currently enrolled in classes.
+Alumni may visit any of the Libraries’ physical locations where staff can assist you with on-site access to electronic resources.
+Off-site access is restricted to those currently enrolled in classes and current faculty and staff.
 Please contact your adviser for more information.